What is Distinctly Bronze?

 1: Log in to your Guild member account and register for the event on-line.
 You will see the link to registration on your login welcome screen.
 If you do not have your own membership in Handbell Musicians of America, you may join here or call the national office (937-438-0085) for assistance.
 You must pay the full registration fee at the time of registration.
 This fee will be refunded in full if you are not accepted to the event.

-2: Complete and submit the on-line First-time Attendee Application from the link provided on your registration confirmation page.
+2: Complete and submit the on-line First-time Attendee Application form here.

 PLEASE NOTE: NO APPLICATIONS WILL BE CONSIDERED UNTIL ALL REQUIRED FORMS AND FULL PAYMENT ARE RECEIVED BY THE NATIONAL OFFICE.